MrChebik/Java8-Training/Chapter 6 - Concurrency Enhancements/README.md

 ## Task 8
 How large does an array have to be for `Arrays.parallelSort` to be faster that `Arrays.sort` on your computer?

+## Task 9
+You can use the `parallelPrefix` method to parallelize the computation of Fibonacci numbers.
+We use the fact that the `n`th Fibonacci number is the top left coefficient of F^`n`, where F = ( 1 1 1 0 ).
+Make an array filled with 2 × 2 matrices.
+Define a `Matrix` class with a multiplication method, use `parallelSetAll` to make an array of matrices, and use `parallelPrefix` to multiply them.